 If your capacitor is toast, it’s time to replace it.
 But make sure the replacement has the same voltage and microfarad rating.
 Otherwise, you could end up causing more harm than good.

-We keep these parts stocked in our service vans throughout Denham Springs and can often replace them the same day.
+We keep these parts stocked in our service vans throughout Gastonia and can often replace them the same day.

 Don’t Ignore the Signs

 Learning how to check capacitor health can save you money and prevent breakdowns.
 But if you’re not 100% comfortable, don’t go it alone.
-Summers Comfort Heating & Air is proud to serve homeowners throughout Denham Springs with honest advice and fast service.
+Summers Comfort Heating & Air is proud to serve homeowners throughout Gastonia with honest advice and fast service.

 Give us a call if you’re seeing signs of a bad capacitor—or just want a second opinion.
 We’re always happy to help keep your system running strong.